rackerlabs/design-system/_component_design/context-drawer.md

 #### Container

-The context drawer header and footer feature 12px square inset spacing and the body has 20px square inset spacing by default.
+The context drawer header and footer feature has 12px square inset spacing, and the body has 20px square inset spacing.

-As with other containers in Helix, the drawer body square inset spacing can be set to zero when its main content is a table, so that the table rows can fill the width of the drawer.
+As with other containers in Helix, you can set the drawer body square inset spacing to zero when its main content is a table, so that the table rows can fill the width of the drawer.

 {% endcolumn %}